StevenMayher/432-2022/quiz/quiz2/README.md

 When [the Calendar](https://thomaselove.github.io/432/calendar.html) says it will - at 5 PM on 2022-04-14.

-## What does the Quiz cover?

-The Quiz definitely includes materials from 432 classes **1-22**, plus all of *The Signal and the Noise* and all of Jeff Leek's *How To Be a Modern Scientist*.
-The Quiz does not include any of the new material from Classes 23 or 24, but may include things from Class 25.
-Dr. Love will let you know.

 ## Deadline

 The Quiz is due when [the Calendar](https://thomaselove.github.io/432/calendar.html) says it is, at 9 AM on Tuesday 2022-04-19.
 Note this is a change (pushing the deadline back 12 hours) from what was originally posted.